|Car Ramp Plans UK||8th February 2016|

 Many modern day vehicles have under trays fitted to the engine bay region and some completely cover the entire under chassis, from front to back.They need to be removed first, to uncover the cross members or axles to provide a good location for the saddle of the trolley jack and the location of the axle stands to rest on.

 All factory built vehicles normally come with four lifting points located on the sill area.
 When you take your vehicle to a professional garage for an MOT, service or for a tyre change, they will have a varied range of lifting equipment, to quickly and efficiently raise the vehicle up to the required height to do the work.
 One and two post lifts have arms that swing out and locate onto the lifting points.

 Scissor lifts can lift either on the sills or as the common four post lift, all four wheels.

 The picture below shows a modern professional tyre and wheel fitting company located in London in the UK, using American manufactured high-quality scissor lifts, which have been flush-fitted into the floor, so to accommodate any low ground clearance hyper performance cars, like Ferrari, Lamborghini or for ultra low race or track cars.

 How about working on your vehicle in a much better position, rather than just flat out!Yes that sounds good, if I had the money and the space, I would build a large workshop and kit it out with the equipment like the trades people use.

 As I only have a very small percentage of both of the above, are there any viable options?

-The answer to that question is a big YES!This car ramp was designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage or can even be use outside.
+The answer to that question is a big YES!This car ramp was designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage and can even be used outside.